nodesocket/jsonlite/README.md

-  drop (--force)         Drops the database get <document-id>      Retrieves a json document by document id help                   Displays help set <json>             Writes a json document and returns a document id version                Displays the current version
+  drop (--force)         Drops the database get <document-id>      Retrieves a json document by document id help                   Displays help set <json>             Writes a json document and returns the document id version                Displays the current version

   For more information, see https://github.com/nodesocket/jsonlite